alecjacobson/geometry-processing-registration/README.tex.md

 ## Integrated closest-point distance

-We would like a distance measure between two surfaces that---like Hausdorff distance---does not require a shared parameterization.
+We would like a distance measure between two surfaces that — like Hausdorff distance — does not require a shared parameterization.
 Unlike Hausdorff distance, we would like this distance to _diffuse_ the measurement over the entire surfaces rather than generate it from the sole _worst offender_.
 We can accomplish this by replacing the _supremum_ in the Hausdorff distance ($L^\infty $)